Cover photo by Andrew & Heather Hodgson.

 Habitat

-The Slate Sprite utilizes a wide range of habitats, from rivers, streams and marshes to ponds and the fringes of large lakes and dams.
-Requires emergent and fringing vegetation like reeds sedge and grasses.
+The Slate Sprite utilises a wide range of habitats, from rivers, streams, and marshes to ponds and the fringes of large lakes and dams.
+It requires emergent and fringing vegetation such as reeds, sedges, and grasses.
+The Slate Sprite is found from near the coast up to 1600m above sea level.

 Behaviour

-Usually seen perched on vegetation close to or overhanging the water.
-Sometimes seen on rocks in the water.
+The Slate Sprite is usually seen perched on vegetation close to or overhanging the water.
+It is sometimes also seen on rocks in the water.

 Status and Conservation

-Common to abundant.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Slate Sprite is common to abundant and is listed as of Least Concern in the IUCN Red List of Threatened Species.
+It readily frequents suitable man-made habitats.

 Distribution

-A species of East, South-Central and Southern Africa.
-Occurs from Ethiopia in the North across to Angola in the west and down to South Africa.
+The Slate Sprite inhabits East, South-Central, and Southern Africa.
+It occurs from Ethiopia in the North across to Angola in the west and down to South Africa.

-In South Africa it is most common in the north and east from Limpopo to Kwazulu-Natal.
-Widespread but less numerous in the Eastern Cape, Free-state and Northern Cape.
+In South Africa, the Slate Sprite is most common in the north and east, from Limpopo to KwaZulu-Natal.
+It is widespread but less numerous in the Eastern Cape, Free State, and Northern Cape.

 Below is a map showing the distribution of records for Slate Sprite in the OdonataMAP database as at February 2020.